vogdan/munin-iostats-per-vdev-plugin-generator/README.md

   NOTES

-       Will not work for pools with no vdevs
+       Will not work properly for pools with no vdevs

 #  LICENSE